top of page

 That would represent a systemic return shock for most pension funds and future retirees.
 It would create an important retirement crisis.

-Although we would expect China to try to repair its relationship with the world immediately after an invasion of Taiwan - such narrative being already highlighted in China's Global Security Initiative Concept Paper, especially if the invasion is quick and has low casualties, we believe trust will be lost for at least a generation and political and war economies will replace the just in time global economy we have seen since China joined the WTO in 2001.
+Although we would expect China to try to repair its relationship with the world immediately after a move on Taiwan - such narrative being already highlighted in China's Global Security Initiative Concept Paper, especially if a strike or political coup is quick and has low casualties, we believe trust will be lost for a pretty long time and political and war economies will replace the just in time global economy we have seen since China joined the WTO in 2001.

 Xi Jinping wants a new world order as part of the "great rejuvenation of the Chinese nation" and has further territorial claims in the South China Sea.